survivejs/maintenance-book/manuscript/code-quality/01-linting.md

 This approach has many benefits:

-* minimal configuration;
+* Minimal configuration;
-* almost no decisions to make;
+* Almost no decisions to make;
-* no arguing about particular rules if you’re working in a team;
+* No arguing about particular rules if you’re working in a team;
-* no need to learn you project’s code style for contributors;
+* No need to learn you project’s code style for contributors;
-* no need to fix style issues reported by ESLint.
+* No need to fix style issues reported by ESLint.

 Let’s install Prettier: